Professor Anthony Cohn

 Bio

-Tony Cohn is Professor of Automated Reasoning at the University of Leeds.
 He holds BSc and PhD degrees from the University of Essex where he studied under Pat Hayes.
 He spent 10 years at the University of Warwick before moving to Leeds in 1990 where he founded a research group working on knowledge representation and reasoning with a particular focus on qualitative spatial/spatio-temporal reasoning, the best known being the well cited region connection calculus (RCC) – the KR-92 paper describing RCC won the 2020 KR Test-of-Time award.
-He was awarded the 2021 Herbert A. Simon Prize for Advances in Cognitive Systems for for his research on qualitative representation and reasoning about space and time, cognitive vision and robotics, and visually-grounded language processing.
+He was awarded the 2021 Herbert A. Simon Prize for Advances in Cognitive Systems for his research on qualitative representation and reasoning about space and time, cognitive vision and robotics, and visually-grounded language processing.

 He is Editor-in-Chief Spatial Cognition and Computation and has been Chairman/President of the UK AI Society SSAISB, the European Association for Artificial Intelligence (EurAI), KR inc, the IJCAI Board of Trustees and was the Editor-in-Chief for Artificial Intelligence 2007-2014 and of the AAAI Press 2004-14.
-He remains a Director of KR Inc.
+He has been a Director of KR Inc. since 2000.

 Research interests